alexandrenolla/SENAI/README.md

 # SENAI/Floripa Mais Tec
-Repositório do Curso Profissionalizante "Desenvolvimento Full Stack".
-Uma parceria entre SENAI, Lab365, ACATE e Prefeitura de Florianópolis.
+Repository of the Professionalizing Course "Full Stack Development".
+A partnership between SENAI, Lab365, ACATE and the City of Florianópolis.